-Town Meeting Day - the first Tuesday in March is when voters are asked to consider school budgets.
+Town Meeting Day - the first Tuesday in March - is when voters are asked to consider school budgets.
 You can get information about the school budget proposal from any of these sources:

-- The School District's website at: www.bsdvt.org - The District Annual Report, which is available to City residents in February - The District's Comprehensive Budget Document Including Line-item Budget, published in February - School Board Meetings - Neighborhood Planning Assembly Meetings - CCTV/Channel 17 Town Meeting Television - Media Factory TV (BT 16 & 216/Comcast 1094) and Website: mediafactory.org/bsd - School Board Commissioners (For contact information, see the inside front cover of this publication.)
+- The School District's website at: www.bsdvt.org - The District Annual Report, which is available to City residents in February - School Board Meetings - Neighborhood Planning Assembly Meetings - CCTV/Channel 17 Town Meeting Television - Media Factory TV (BT 16 & 216/Comcast 1094) and Website: mediafactory.org/bsd - School Board Commissioners (For contact information, see the inside front cover of this publication.)